iarshtejay/journal/README.md

 2. The app uses local storage for persistence

 Hosted at: [Notes - Netlify](https://superb-cajeta-872ab2.netlify.app/)
-Inspired from the React Course by [Scrimba](https://scrimba.com/learn/learnreact)
+inspired from the React Course by [Scrimba](https://scrimba.com/learn/learnreact)

 Enjoy!